samswen/lambda-emfiles/readme.md

 # what does it do:

-1) report file descriptor leaks to help find out the leakage.
+1) report file descriptor leaks to help debug.
-2) prevent it by exiting the process before the file descriptors reach the max limit.
+2) prevent it. if the file descriptors will reach the max limit in next run, it exits the process.

 # detail of the issue and solution